 Practical ministry experience in a local church, under the guidance of active ministry leaders.
 Repeatable to a maximum of 7 credits.
 A maximum of 4 credits may apply to the Religion GE requirement.
-Prerequisites: RELG 125 or waiver, RELP 110.
+Prerequisites: RELP 110.

 RELP 140 1 W, S Praxis I